 Access to digital evidence is often critical to an effective investigation process.
 When it comes to digital evidence, it’s important that your new evidence management system provides easy access to those who need it – from anywhere in the world – while denying access to those who don’t.

 Any and all movement of evidence must have an unalterable chain of custody.
 In criminal or legal proceedings, the chain of custody’s history is the detailed, chronological record of how evidence was retrieved, taken into custody, filed, transferred, assessed, and disposed of.

 The parties bringing forth the evidence must be able to demonstrate their chain of custody in order to verify its integrity.
 Basically, this procedure helps to ensure the evidence has not been tampered with, planted, or misrepresented.

-Our friends in law enforcement know that from the time an item is collected in the field, the evidence lifecycle clock starts ticking.
-Some items will stay for weeks, others years, some forever.
+Our friends in law enforcement know that from the time an item is collected in the field, the life of the evidence clock starts ticking.
+Some items will stay for weeks, others for years, and some forever.
 But each item stored in your property room has the same essential life cycle.
 Tracker’s SAFE evidence management software makes it easy for you to manage every step in the lifecycle, from collection through disposition.

 Some Extras to Consider

 Evidence tracking solutions should be customizable, with role-based access controlled by an internal process dictating how and when changes or new data field additions can be implemented.
 System stability and integrity can easily be compromised if captured data is ever deleted.
 SAFE will allow the deactivation of fields/users but never deletion.